Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-SetpermissionstoRead/index.en.md

 ### Scenario
 Revoke permissions to a document through the API.

 Here comes the tricky part.
-There are 2 kind (that I found) role types on Sharepoint.
+There are 2 kind (that I found) role types on SharePoint.

   1. Roles from the Roletypekind
   - **None (Role = 0)**: No permissions assigned.